-To obtain derived parameters, download the dataset to your laptop and open it on Ruskin, then go to the Parameters tab to apply the most up-to-date calibration coefficients to your calculations.
+To obtain derived parameters, download the dataset to your laptop and open it on Ruskin, then input physical parameters into the Parameters tab.
 Furthermore, Ruskin has alternative derivation options for some parameters, which you can also select in the Parameters tab.
 See Ruskin User Guide: Standard Instruments3 for details.